 - Transportation: You may think you want to bring a stroller, but unless it has extra-large wheels like a jogging stroller, it’s probably a bad bet for Pennsic.
 Pushing a stroller meant for sidewalks through mud or grass, up and down hills, and on gravel roads is no fun.
 A cart or wagon, backpack carrier, or a sling are better options.
 Some parents put cushions in a covered wagon so their kids can nap on the go while shaded from the sun.

 A jogging stroller or a cart are good options for transporting babies.
 Photos by Arianna and Mistress Ts’vee’a bas Tseepora Levi.

-Prevent diaper rash.
+- Prevent diaper rash.
 Pennsic is often hot.
 Hot baby bottoms get chafed.
-My older son went from just fine to almost bleeding in only two hours at his first Pennsic.
+My eldest went from just fine to almost bleeding in only two hours at his first Pennsic.
 After that, I applied lots of Desitin proactively multiple times per day.
 I used so much, I should have bought stock in the company, but there were no more rashes.

-Baby garb from diapers, and a cotton hood.
+Baby garb from diapers at left, a cotton hood at right.
 Photos by Arianna and Mistress Ts’vee’a.

 Toddlers love to be “helpful.”
 Photo by Arianna.